viperproject/gobra-book/src/basic-array.md

 <!-- this is also checked in specs (e.g. not well defined) -->

-Let us try to write an assertion that states than an array is sorted.
+Let us try to write an assertion that states that an array is sorted.
 As a first attempt we might write
 `requires arr[0] <= arr[1] <= arr[2] <= ... <= arr[N-1]`
 Of course, we do not want to write specifications like this since this does not scale and would not work for if we have different lengths `N`.
-Quantifiers allow us to be more precise.
+Quantifiers allow us to be more concise.

 ## Quantifiers
-Another way of specifying that an array is sorted, is that for any two elements of the array, the first element must be less than or equal to the second element.
+Another way of specifying that an array is sorted is that for any two elements of the array, the first element must be less than or equal to the second element.